MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Experiments

 But how do the results match up against those of Vicon?
-Vicon believably claims sub-millimeter accuracy in locating markers.
-But markers are attached to soft tissue and, in the end, we estimate a skeleton or body model from noisy markers, and it is the accuracy of this inferred model that is desired.
+Vicon claims sub-millimeter accuracy in locating markers.
+However, the estimated body is subject to noise from soft-tissue artifacts and marker misplacement, and it is the accuracy of this inferred model that is important.
 To evaluate this, we capture \datasetEval-Extra with a marker-based system and fit SMPL-X to a standard Vicon marker set (FrontWaist10Fingers) using MoSh++~\citep{amass}.
-For each of the 4 subjects (2 males, 2 females), we recorded 4 sequences using both the standard marker set and with 37 additional markers that are not used by MoSh++.
-Using the SMPL-X bodies estimated by MoSh++ and \model, we predict the held-out marker locations and compute the average 3D Euclidean distance error.
-The Vicon + MoSh++ method has an error of 20.486mm, while our method has an error of 22.097, amounting to a difference of 1.611mm.
-Note that the 22mm error of \model is consistent with the average MPJPE and PVE (24mm) reported in \cref{tab:results_without_vtemplate}.
-Our takeaway is that there is only a minimal, 1.6mm difference between our method and the process used to construct the AMASS dataset, which has been widely used for many tasks.
-This suggests that our markerless approach is sufficiently accurate to replace the traditional pipeline.
+The dataset consist of 3 subject, 4 sequences with 37 additional markers which are not used by MoSh++.
+Using the \mbox{SMPL-X} bodies estimated by MoSh++ and \model, we predict the held-out marker locations and compute the average 3D Euclidean distance error.
+The Vicon+MoSh++ method has an error of 21.619mm, while our method has an error of 22.481mm; see the website for a video with side-by-side comparisons.